imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 # Graph-based Analysis
 Analyses based on [graph-theory](https://en.wikipedia.org/wiki/Tree_(graph_theory)) are better performed via the [scripting](/plugins/snt/scripting).
 However, SNT features a quite-capable _Graph Viewer_ that has many built-in options for handling graph objects.

 The viewer provides controls for orientation, zoom level, panning, vertex editing and traversal as well as options to customize the display vertices (shape and labels) and edges (shape and weight labels).
 Basic support for themes (including _dark_, _light_ and _formal_) are also supported.
-The _Graph Viewer_ canvas may be exported in several file formats, including HTML, PNG and SVG.
+The _Graph Viewer_ canvas may be exported in several file formats, including HTML, PNG, and SVG.

 Typically, the most common types of graphs handled by _Graph Viewer_ are: